Which of the following is the major organic product when 2-bromop... | Study Prep in Pearson+

 1

-Identify the substrate and reagent: 2-bromopropane is a secondary alkyl halide, and the reagent is aqueous sodium hydroxide (NaOH) under reflux conditions.
+Identify the substrate and reagent: The substrate is 2-bromopropane, a secondary alkyl halide, and the reagent is aqueous sodium hydroxide (NaOH), which is a nucleophile and a base.

 Watch next